nawal-ahmad/reading-notes/class-06.md

 ### Chapter 5: “Document Object Model”

-- The dom tree is a model of a web page
+- The dom tree is a model of a web page (Entire HTML page)

 - DOM trees have four types of nodes:
    - document nodes represent the entire HTML page